dewww/dewww.github.io/foreclosure/WashingtonProcess.md

    - Contact a HUD-approved housing counseling agency for free advice and assistance.

 3. **Apply for Mediation:**
-   - Oregon law requires lenders to offer mediation for non-judicial foreclosures.
+   - Washington requires lenders to offer mediation for non-judicial foreclosures.

 4. **Explore State and Federal Assistance Programs:**
-   - Programs like the Oregon Homeowner Assistance Fund (HAF) can provide financial help.
+   - Newer programs like the historical Homeowner Assistance Fund (HAF) can provide financial help.

 ---